-4. OracleV5: This was released in the year 1985 and it introduced for the first time client-server computing and distributed database systems which mean not all storage devices are attached to a common processor.
+4. OracleV5: This was released in the year 1985 and it introduced client-server computing and distributed database systems, which means not all storage devices are attached to a standard processor.
 It may be stored in multiple computers which are located in the same physical location.
 This release was a very important breakthrough.

 11. Oracle 11g Release1: The Oracle 11g was released in September 2007.
-Like in 10g the ‘g’ here also stands for grid.
+Like in 10g, the ‘g’ here also stands for grid.
 This release also introduced a lot of features like SQL Tuning.
 Active data guard feature.
 This feature is an extension of the RDMS.
-It provides both GUI (Graphical User Interface) and CUI (Command User Interface) for managing data guard features.
+It provides GUI (Graphical User Interface) and CUI (Command User Interface) for managing data guard features.

 14. Oracle 12c Release2: It was released in September 2016.
 It retained the earlier features but some features like Exadata Cloud Service and Cloud at Customer.

 In this article, we got to know about the Oracle Database and its origins and how it has evolved in the years that have gone by.
-The article also provides us an introduction to various versions and their features.
+The article also provides an introduction to various versions and their features.